-A good friend of mine just finished 20 years of being sober.
+A good friend of mine finished 20 years of being sober.
 He kicked it through AA like millions of others.
-Why does AA work when counselors, pills, electric shock and countless other things don’t?
+Why does AA work when counselors, pills, electric shock, and countless other things don’t?

-AA starts by calling it what it is.
-“I’m Joe and I’m an alcoholic.”
-“I’m Sam and I’m addicted to sex.”
-“I’m Trevor and I’m addicted to prescription drugs.”
-Then comes calling on a ‘higher power’ for help.
-A huge ‘one-two’ punch.
+Twelve-step programs start by calling it what it is.
+“I’m Joe, and I’m an alcoholic.”
+“I’m Sam, and I’m addicted to sex.”
+“I’m Trevor, and I’m addicted to prescription drugs.”
+Then comes calling on a higher power for help.
+A powerful one-two punch.

-There’s amazing power in naming the sin that’s ‘got you’.
-It might not even be a sin per se, like sex isn’t a sin if it’s with your wife.
-But if sex becomes a ‘thing’ that ‘owns’ you….controls your behavior….leads you to think and do bad stuff, then it’s a sin.
+There’s amazing power in naming the sin that’s got you.
+It might not even be a sin per se, like sex isn’t a sin if it’s with your spouse.
+But if sex becomes a thing that owns you, controls your behavior, and leads you to think and do bad stuff, then it’s a sin.
 At least for you.
 At least for now.

-1. Greed – If you find yourself wanting more money and it’s never enough, maybe greed ‘has’ you.
-If you think about your money a lot.
-If you’re constantly adding up the value of your accounts.
-If you’re holding back money your wife needs to run the house.
+1. Greed – If you find yourself wanting more money and it’s never enough, maybe greed has you.
+If you think about your money a lot, constantly adding up the value of your accounts.
+If you’re holding back money your family needs.
 If you’re willing to do just about anything to make more money and have more stuff, then greed is it.
-Greed ‘owns’ you.
+Greed owns you.

 3. Jealousy – You start noticing how people have better stuff than you.
-The smart, young MBA at work keeps getting the boss’s praise…keeps getting promoted and you’re still in a cubicle.
+The smart, young MBA at work keeps getting the boss’s praise . . . keeps getting promoted and you’re still in a cubicle.
 Your friend’s wife is prettier than yours.
 His kid’s the quarterback; yours is a bumbling third-stringer.
-What other people have so overwhelms, you’re no longer grateful for what you have.
-Jealousy ‘owns’ you.
+What other people have so overwhelms you that you’re no longer grateful for what you have.
+Jealousy owns you.

 Let’s take sex first.
 Let’s say sin (or “the enemy”, or evil, or Satan…whatever you want to call him/it) has hidden himself in your desire for sex and he’s using it to get you into all kinds of trouble at home.